Back to California

 Limits and Unknowns

-• The bill does not specify how much the civil penalty will be.
+• The bill does not specify the exact amount of penalties for failing to report.

 Bill History